Hina-amot/Hina-amot.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a student of MS in Quantitative Management at Duke University's Fuqua School of Business.
+I am a student in the Master of Science in Quantitative Management program at Duke University’s Fuqua School of Business.
-I have involved in analytical work in Customer behavior/Operation process/Financial planning through new service development and cross-company collaboration projects at JR Central in Japan.
+I have engaged in analytical work related to customer behavior, operational processes, and financial planning through new service development and cross-company collaboration projects at JR Central in Japan.
-My current interests lie in analytical roles in strategy/finance/accounitng function across Mobility/Manufacturing/Consumer goods sectors.
+My current interests lie in analytical roles within strategy, finance, and accounting functions across the mobility, manufacturing, and consumer goods sectors.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "tex/hinakoishihata.pdf" "newtab" >}}CV{{< /staticref >}}.